it-bens/api-platform-resource-actions-bundle/README.md

 4. API Platform/The router calls the `Controller` and passes the `Request` object to it.
 5. The controller denormalizes the payload data into the command.
 6. The controller validates the command with the API Platform validator (if enabled).
-7. The controller dispatches the command into the default bus and returns the result (and converts any validation exception into an API Platform validation constraint violation).
+7. The controller returns the command to the default API Platform flow.

 ## Current Limitations
 ### Commands with two properties of the resource type